 Methylation: how it shapes the ageing process

-When people talk about “biological age,” they’re often referring to something measured within our DNA — a process called methylation.
-It’s one of the most powerful and measurable molecular clues we have about how well (or how fast) we’re ageing.
+When people talk about “biological age,” they’re often referring to something written quietly inside our DNA — a process called methylation.
+It’s one of the clearest molecular clues scientists have for how well (or how fast) our bodies are really ageing.

-So what exactly is it, and why does it matter for healthy ageing and longevity?
+So, what is methylation — and why does it matter for healthy ageing and longevity?

 What is DNA methylation?

-Every cell in your body carries the same DNA.
-What makes a skin cell different from a brain cell isn’t the genetic code itself — it’s which genes are switched on or off.
+Every single cell in your body contains the same DNA.
+What makes a skin cell behave differently from a brain cell isn’t the code itself — it’s which genes are switched on or off.

 That’s where methylation comes in.